-The TOE is intended to be embedded into highly critical hardware devices, such as smart cards, secure elements, USB tokens, and secure micro SDs.
-These devices will embed secure applications, such as financial, telecommunication, and identity (e-Government) applications, and will be working in a hostile environment.
+The TOE is dedicated to be embedded into highly critical hardware devices such as smart card, secure element, USB token, secure micro SD, etc. These devices will embed secure applications such as financial, telecommunication, identity (e-Government), etc and will be working in a hostile environment.
 In particular, the TOE is dedicated to the secure storage of the code and data of critical applications.

-The security needs for the TOE include:
+The security requirements for the TOE consist in:

-- Maintaining the integrity of the content of the memory and the confidentiality of the content of protected memory areas as required by critical hardware products (e.g., Security IC) that the Flash Memory is built for. - Providing a secure communication with the Host device, which will embed the TOE in a secure hardware product (e.g., Security IC).
+- Maintaining the integrity of the content of the memories and the confidentiality of the content of protected memory areas as required by the critical HW products (e.g. Security IC) the Memory Flash is built for; - Providing a secure communication with the Host device that will embed the TOE in a secure HW product such as Security IC.